FelixLabelle/felixlabelle.github.io/_posts/2025-10-19-relationship_temp_token_gen.md

 # Temperature, Tokens, and Long Tales/Tails

-While my research interests primarily revolve around classification, my day job and the field more broadly (currently) revolve more around text generation.
+While my research interests primarily revolve around characterization (and classification as a result), my day job and the field more broadly (currently) revolve more around text generation.
 Recently at work we have deployed models on a platform that has a hard cutoff for run times to avoid run away processes hogging compute in production.